Paul Olmari: Priestly ministry

+Episcopacy

 In 1955 Paavali was elected Bishop of Joensuu (the assistant bishop to the Archbishop of Karelia), a position that had been vacant since 1925.
 On August 29, 1960, he was elected Archbishop of Karelia and All Finland.
 Under his leadership the Orthodox Church was recognised as the Second Finnish State Church in 1978.

 Paavali worked in the development of the liturgical life of the Finnish Church, encouraging frequent communion of the faithful; Church membership grew.
 He also worked on the development of New Valaam Monastery as a functioning monastery as well as the site of an Orthodox Culture and Research Institute.